30 Common Phrases We’re All Using Wrong Without Realizing It

 18. Each one worse than the last

 Phrases often get misused due to phonetic similarities.
-Cognitive psychologists suggest that people might unconsciously blend phrases that sound alike, leading to amusing but incorrect expressions.
+People might unconsciously blend phrases that sound alike, leading to amusing but incorrect expressions.

 To combat this, it’s helpful to practice active listening.
 Engaging fully in conversations can help you catch these errors early, allowing for corrections that improve clarity and enhance overall communication.